-Tastes of Justice
+Tastes of Justice, Routledge Publication

 This edited volume explores ‘the tastes of justice,’ by critically probing the aesthetics and politics of food art practices in and across Asia and Australia.